loeeeee/immich-in-lxc/README.md

 # verifies the right NPM version is in the environment
 npm -v # should print `10.5.2`
 ```

+Note: We may set `NVM_NODEJS_ORG_MIRROR` [environment variables](https://github.com/nvm-sh/nvm/issues/2378) in bash to use a proxy for installing node js

 Now, we are ready to install the Immich server.